McDonald's recently announced that its French fries contain a third more trans fats than was previously thought.

 As Little as Possible

 Trans fats are believed to cause cholesterol problems and heart disease.
-Dietary guidelines issued by the
+Dietary guidelines issued by the U.S. government advise people to consume as little trans fat as possible.

 I hate to focus on McDonald's as they do many things right and I respect them as a business.
 Americans now spend more money on fast food than on higher education, personal computers, computer software, or new cars.